Britax B-Free Review

 Ease of Setup

+With a single front wheel, the B-Free is an improvement over the dual-wheeled options performing better for maneuverability than much of the competition.
 The B-Free has a swivel front wheel (above left) you can lock in place (above right) for more control over uneven terrain.
 The shorter footprint helps this stroller navigate smaller spaces and crowded areas with ease.
 The foam-filled rubber tires are nice but could be larger for improved pushing ease.

 Weight and Folded Size

 The seat of the B-Free has thicker padding that extends down the leg rest.
-There is a seam at the knee bend that could be irritating on bare legs, but overall passengers should be comfortable.
+There is a seam at the knee bend that could be irritating on bare legs, but overall, passengers should be comfortable.